2018 registration is underway Feb. 5

-The fall /winter 2017-2018 activity guide, featuring swim, skating and hockey lessons, golf outings, as well as volunteer opportunities, mermaid classes, cultural arts activities can be found in the new 64-page Fall/Winter guide.
-You can also take home a copy from any parks facility as well as the libraries and Larcom City Hall.
+The spring/summer activity guide, featuring swim, skating and hockey lessons, golf outings, as well as volunteer opportunities, mermaid classes, cultural arts activities can be found in the new 68-page 2018 Summer Activities Guide

 The City of Ann Arbor uses a registration system, provided by Rec1, for our Parks and Recreation programs; as well as for our park reservations and much more.
 Using this new system, participants will be able to search and view all classes and programs online in the comfort of their own homes.

 The system will also draw directly our GIS data to determine residency status.
 As a reminder, resident rates are for individuals or families residing in a dwelling for which taxes are paid to the City of Ann Arbor.

 If you are a scholarship recipient, you cannot register online.
 We ask that you call our customer service office at 734.794.6230 and speak to a staff member that will walk you through the registration process over the phone.

 Rec1 will allow us to deliver superior service, while streamlining the process for our many patrons.
 However, this means that patrons will have to create new accounts in order to access the Rec1 registration services.
 Please see the “how to” guide to set up your account by clickingRec1-How_to_create_account2.pdf

 Once you're ready to register visit Rec 1 Registration System

 Eventually, residents will be able to register for classes, reserve parks and pavilions and other City facilities, as well as complete all necessary forms using their home computers.
 Rec1 will also enable the Recreation Department to issue email receipts and confirmations, send text messages about cancellations, and give all registrants access to their program histories.